merretbuurman/EUDAT-http-api/docs/quick_start.md

 rapydo is a python tool that is used to...
 All the user's interaction with the http-api installation uses rapydo.
 The commands to initialize, build, start or stop the http-api are passed to the rapydo tool.
 It runs outside the docker containers and takes care of starting and stopping the docker containers the http-api consists of.
-For more information, please check https://pypi.python.org/pypi/rapydo-controller
+For more information, please check [rapydo's page] on pypi(https://pypi.python.org/pypi/rapydo-controller).

 Here's what you need to use it: